guraltsev/guraltsev.github.io/content/_index.md

 I am a Postdoc in mathematics specilizing in Harmonic Analysis.

+I obtained my Ph.D in Bonn, Germany with [Prof. Dr. Christoph Thiele](https://www.hcm.uni-bonn.de/people/faculty/profile/christoph-thiele/).

-I did my undergraduate and master studies in Pisa, Italy with Prof. Fulvio Ricci.
-I obtained my Ph.D in Bonn, Germany with Prof. Dr. Christoph Thiele.
+I did my undergraduate and master studies in Pisa, Italy with [Prof. Fulvio Ricci](https://www.sns.it/it/persona/fulvio-ricci).

 I specialize in multilinear singular integral operators, especially those with modulation invariance.

-I am interested in the results that relate Harmonic analysis techniques with
+I am also interested in the results that relate Harmonic analysis techniques with:
 - PDEs and Stochastic PDEs,
 - Banach space geometry and functional analysis.